 Tips: Shoes are not allowed in the houses, so bring a pair of socks.
 Also, there is no picnicking inside the gates, but there are plenty of beautiful spots outside overlooking the grounds.
 Shofuso is closed during the winter, but you can always take photos from outside the wall.

-Extras: Special programs for kids and families are offered the first Sunday of every month and they also run traditional tea ceremonies monthly for teens/adults.
+Extras: Special programs for kids and families are offered and they also run traditional tea ceremonies monthly for teens/adults.

 Field Trips: They do terrific field trips for all ages and are very accommodating.
 We’ve done programs for younger kids (Japanese story telling, origami folding and feeding the koi) during a study of Asian cultures and also the tea ceremony with middle/high-school students.
 The staff are super accommodating – they even let our students paint in the gardens after our tour.